TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Architecture/Components.rst

   This service provides a single public method which builds a list of folders (and subfolders, recursively) inside any given Storage.
 It is used when defining File Mounts.

-:php:`\TYPO3\CMS\Core\Resource\Service\UserStorageCapabilityService`
-  This service provides a single public method, which is used for rendering the "is\_public" field of a Storage, given that assessing this property may not be obvious depending on the underlying Driver.